 Don't publish any personal information, such as your address or phone number.
 Refrain from posting photos of your children on your blogs.

-• Keep in mind the possibility of becoming a target if you have an online presence.
+• Block and ban• Keep a log• Keep in mind the possibility of becoming a target if you have an online presence.
 Post with this in mind.

 What is the difference between cyber-bullying and trolling?